What Is 3 Months In Weeks

 The most frequent error people make is assuming that one month equals exactly four weeks.
 This is a common misconception because $4 \times 7 = 28$.
 While February (in non-leap years) is exactly four weeks, every other month is longer.

 Another misunderstanding occurs during leap years.
-Practically speaking, many people forget that February 29th adds an extra day to the first quarter of the year.
-While one day seems negligible, in high-frequency trading or strict legal contracts, that single day can change the deadline of a "3-month" agreement And that's really what it comes down to..
+Many people forget that February 29th adds an extra day to the first quarter of the year.
+While one day seems negligible, in high-frequency trading or strict legal contracts, that single day can change the deadline of a "3-month" agreement That's the part that actually makes a difference..

 FAQs